U.S-Mexico Border Water Quality

 In August 2024, USIBWC awarded a contract for a SBIWTP rehabilitation and expansion project.
 USIBWC has set a self-imposed deadline of December 2027 to complete the SBIWTP rehabilitation and expansion.
 The plant will remain in operation throughout design and construction.
 The project includes essential rehabilitation of existing infrastructure and capacity expansion to double treatment capacity of 25 MGD to reach 50 MGD average flow, with a peak hydraulic flow capacity of 75 MGD.

 On May 20, 2025, USIBWC and USEPA announced a planned 10-MGD expansion of the SBIWTP treatment capacity from 25 MGD to 35 MGD and projected completion and start-up within 100 days, by August 28, 2025.
-On August 27, 2025 the San Diego Water Board adopted Cease and Desist Order No. R9-2025-0139, which established interim effluent limitations for USIBWC’s 10-MGD expansion and requires compliance with USIBWC’s final permitted effluent limitations by Juny 30, 2026.
+On August 27, 2025 the San Diego Water Board adopted Cease and Desist Order No. R9-2025-0139, which established interim effluent limitations for USIBWC’s 10-MGD expansion and requires compliance with USIBWC’s final permitted effluent limitations by June 30, 2026.
 In September 2025, USIBWC began treating up to 35 MGD of influent wastewater through advanced primary treatment followed by 25 MGD of secondary treatment using existing activated sludge processes.
 The advanced primary treatment consists of chemically-enhanced primary treatment (CEPT), using coagulants to increase solids removal.
 USIBWC blends up to 10 MGD of advanced primary effluent with the 25 MGD secondary effluent prior to discharge to the Pacific Ocean via the SBLO and SBOO.

 The July 2022 Minute 328 of the 1944 U.S.-Mexico treaty entitled Utilization of the Colorado and Tijuana Rivers and of the Rio Grande (1944 Water Treaty) and the USIBWC-U.S. Environmental Protection Agency (USEPA) June 2023 Joint Record of Decision (ROD) for the United States-Mexico Canada Agreement (USMCA) Mitigation of Contaminated Transboundary Flows Project both include the SBIWTP rehabilitation and expansion project, but the minute and ROD have different roles.
 Minute 328 is the agreement between Mexico and the U.S. that includes project responsibilities, such as operation and maintenance (O&M) and cost sharing.
 The ROD is what enables USEPA and USIBWC to proceed to the design phase for proposed projects.